 Energy Storage is gaining traction: Energy storage (traditionally batteries) can serve different purposes.
 It can be used as an emergency back up power source for critical equipment such as medical devices, or it can be programmed to “Peak Shave” high cost power at certain times of the day with or without an accompanying solar PV system.
 Indeed, if your home or business is severely shaded, or your business simply needs to reduce the dreaded PGE “Demand Charges”, these simple devices may provide you with some very good ROI.

-The Federal Tax Credit for solar PV, which was due to expire on January 1st, was extended for another 5 years through a bipartisan effort in Congress.
-This tax credit from the federal government covers 30% of the cost of a solar PV system, as well as any associated roofing costs that are borne when installing solar PV.
+The Federal Tax Credit for solar PV, is currently 26%, in 2021 will be 22%.
+This tax credit from the federal government covers 26% of the cost of a solar PV system, as well as any associated roofing costs that are borne when installing solar PV.

 Employment: Over 40,000 new jobs were added to the solar and energy efficiency sector.
 Many of these jobs were filled by returning military veterans.
 From an economic growth potential, the number of jobs in the clean energy sector can easily replace the total number of current jobs in the coal industry.